Master of Science in Education

 - Submit a copy of New York State initial teaching certification in a functionally relevant area.**

-- Evidence of completion of a bachelor’s degree in a functionally related area.
+- Provide evidence of completion of a bachelor’s degree in a functionally related area.

 - Have achieved an undergraduate GPA of 2.8 overall and 3.0 in the major field during the last two years of undergraduate work.